AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/compmigration/index.md

 The example request above shows the following details:

-The Adobe Analytics project ID (`aaid`) is `exampleproject.` This is the project that contains the components to be transferred from Analytics to CJA.
+* The Adobe Analytics project ID (`aaid`) is `exampleproject.` This is the project that contains the components to be transferred from Analytics to CJA.
-The globalCompanyId is example-analytics-org.
-This is the organization that ownership of the Analtyics project identified in the project ID.
+* The `globalCompanyId` is `example-analytics-org`.
+This is the organization that has ownership of the Analtyics project identified in the project ID.
-The imsOrgId, imsUserId, and imsUserName all apply to the exampleowner of the CJA data view where the components are to be transferred.
+* The `imsOrgId`, `imsUserId`, and `imsUserName` all apply to the `exampleowner` of the CJA data view where the components are to be transferred.
-The rsidDataIdMap object contains the parameters to map the Analytics report suite examplersid1 to the CJA data view dataview-id1.
-The next line provides the generic parameters of `rsid2` and `data-id2` instead of actual example names to show how to add additional mappings of Analytics report suites to CJA data views in the same request.
+* The `rsidDataIdMap` object contains the parameters to map the Analytics report suite `examplersid1` to the CJA data view `dataview-id1`.
+The next line provides the generic parameters of `rsid2` and `data-id2` instead of actual example names to show how to include additional mappings of Analytics report suites to CJA data views in the same request.

 ### Request Parameters